RAbraham/jaya/README.md

 If you go to your AWS Lambda Console, you'll see an entry titled `my-echo-pipeline_EchoLambda`.
 Check the alias `development` and you'll see the trigger for the S3 bucket.
 Likewise, if you go to the S3 Console for the bucket `tsa-my-source-bucket`, you'll see the event notification added for the lambda function and alias.

 ## Example: Copy Files from one S3 bucket to another
-Let's create another example, where when a file is created in one bucket, it gets copied to another bucket.
+Let's create another example, where, when a file is created in one bucket, it gets copied to another bucket.

 ### Create the helper file
 ##### jaya-client/jayaclient/pipelines/copy_helper.py